Does Red Bird charge a reading fee?

 Once your chapbook is in production the timeline for publication will be dependent on your participation in agreeing on a format, correcting, and approving at least one proof, approving the final version of the chapbook and signing our publishing agreement.
-Chapbooks will be scheduled for design, layout and printing in the order they finalized and will be published during the calendar year following the reading period in which they were selected.
+Chapbooks will be scheduled for design, layout and printing in the order they finalized.
+Additional details are specified in your publishing agreement.

 Can my chapbook be reprinted by another publisher?

 No. Your chapbook may not be printed by another publisher without significant and obvious change to the cover and contents.
 Red Bird asks when selections from the chapbook are republished that Red Bird Chapbooks is acknowledged as first publisher.

 How is the cover image and chapbook layout determined?

 The shape, size and binding style of each chapbook is determined on an individual basis.